Chris1221/ggsource/README.md

 No. Only PDF.

-> Will this work outside of RStudio?

-You can use this outside of RStudio to associate the name of any file to the PDF, but the current functionality for actually opening the plot is restricted to RStudio.
-I have plans to make this a more general solution, opening the file in `$EDITOR` when you're in a command line environment, for example.

 > ExifTool is not installing correctly, can you help?

 No. There is extensive documentation on how to install the program [here](https://exiftool.org/).